 The Systemic Lens: Depression That Medicine Isn’t Built to Treat

-The result is that women are bounced between specialists, treated for the wrong thing, or told “everything looks normal” while they are internally collapsing.
-This systemic failure forces women to become their own medical advocates at the exact moment they have the least energy to do so.
-It is a structural abandonment of women during one of their most vulnerable developmental stages.
+The systemic failure forces women to become their own medical advocates, researchers, and translators at the exact moment they have the least energy to do so.
+It is a structural abandonment of women during one of the most significant developmental passages of their lives.
+And until the system catches up, women need allies — clinicians, therapists, and informed communities — who can help them navigate it.

-A Trauma-Informed Approach to Perimenopausal Depression
+A Trauma-Informed Path to Healing

 FREQUENTLY ASKED QUESTIONS